MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Object-Level-Security.md

 # Object-Level Security
 When you open a company in [!INCLUDE[nav_current_short](includes/nav_current_short_md.md)], your ability to access information is determined by the security system.

-## Object\-Level Security
+## Object-Level Security
- Object\-level security is the set of permissions on [!INCLUDE[navnow](includes/navnow_md.md)] objects that constitute a permission set.
+ Object-level security is the set of permissions on [!INCLUDE[navnow](includes/navnow_md.md)] objects that constitute a permission set.
 Permission sets determine the access that users have and the tasks that users can perform on objects in the database.

 ### Security System Database Objects
  You can define permissions for all types of objects in a [!INCLUDE[navnow](includes/navnow_md.md)] database.